ccardea/osy-site/samkhya/tattvas.md

 Even in the case of a succession, at some point there must be a stop, so it (prakriti) is just a name (given to such a point).

+Succession here refers to a sequence of causation from gross material objects to their ultimate material cause.

 ### SPS 1.126
 - *Triguna-achetanatva-adi* = being composed of three gunas, being unconscious, etc
 - *Dvayoh* = of both